TheTacoBytes/AckBot/README.md

 - Publishes essential topics for robot state, velocity, and sensor data.

 ### Required Components
-You can find all the necessary parts in this Amazon wishlist:
+You can find all the necessary parts in this Amazon list:
 [Amazon List for AckBot](https://www.amazon.com/hz/wishlist/ls/1HPBW0ZJIIN79?ref_=wl_share)